fibo/strict-mode/README.md

 * make complain jshint
 * be a problem when concatenating files

-On the other hand the [use-strict][1] package solution is too invasive, cause it applies strictness to **all** future modules loaded.
+On the other hand the [use-strict] package solution is too invasive, cause it applies strictness to **all** future modules loaded.

 ## Use case